FAQs

 Our model is built on partnerships with food retailers and brands and consistent pick-ups along planned routes.
 This ensures we’re reliably recovering food to meet the needs of the food programs that receive our deliveries.

-However, pending availability in our schedule, our team also entertains off-schedule pick-ups.
-We prioritize those that: involve more sizable donations, meet our food safety guidelines, and for which we have identified organizations in our network to make good use of whatever food is donated.
+However, pending availability in our schedule, our team occasionally arranges off-schedule pick-ups.
+We prioritize those that: involve more sizable donations, meet our food safety guidelines, and for which we have identified organizations in our network to make use of whatever food is donated.

-By way of a couple of examples: We stepped in to recover food when a grocery store’s freezers went down on a hot day.
-Another time, we were involved when a manufacturing defect (a little less soy sauce than a brand’s recipe called for) made it so thousands of frozen dumplings were no longer sellable but still good to eat.
-And still another time, we recovered nutrition drinks from a doctor’s office that received an unexpectedly large shipment.
+By way of a couple of examples: We got involved when a manufacturing defect (a little less soy sauce than a brand’s recipe called for) made it so thousands of frozen dumplings were no longer sellable but still good to eat.
+And, more than once, we’ve stepped in to recover food when a grocery store’s freezers went down.

 Our advice: If you have good, recoverable food you’d like to donate to Spoonfuls, reach out to our team to discuss.

 Of course.
 A partnership with Feeding America or a member food bank does not preclude you from working with us, too!
-In fact, we have our own partnerships with Feeding America member food banks as a trusted food recovery provider.
+In fact, we have our own partnerships with all three of the Feeding America member food banks in Massachusetts as a trusted food recovery provider.
 We have a mutual interest in ensuring good food reaches people who need it now.
 Plus, just like food banks, we’re accustomed to working with our partners to satisfy data collection and reporting requirements.

 We do.
 Invite us to speak to your class, community group, or company.